Sheet Pan Balsamic Salmon and Vegetables

 The baked balsamic salmon is flaky and moist, the broccoli remains perfectly crisp-tender, and the mushrooms are super juicy from the balsamic glaze that they absorb.

-For this baked salmon in balsamic glaze, you’ll need:
+For this baked balsamic salmon recipe, you’ll need:

 • Olive oil